 Sally James Farnham was a sculptor from a prominent family in upstate New York.
 Farnham didn’t start sculpting until she was 32.

 “She began modeling in clay while she was recuperating from an illness.
-Her husband thought it might just keep her busy and keep her hands active,” said Karen McWhorter, the curator of the Whitney Western Art Museum.
+Her husband thought it might just keep her busy and keep her hands active,” said Karen McWhorter, the Scarlett Curator of Western American Art for the Whitney Western Art Museum.

 Once she started, she caught the sculpting bug.
 She was primarily self-taught, but she did seek advice from a prominent local sculptor, Frederick Remington.